EDI File Scrubber

 Auto Detection of Delimiters

 EDIFileScrubber has a Delimiter property that can be set if these delimiters are known beforehand.
 It also has a property called AutoDetectDelimiters.
 By enabling this property EDIFileScrubber detects the special delimiter characters while scrubbing is being performed.
-Parsing is then performed from this point as usual.

 Accessing Scrubbed Data

 Because EDIFileScrubber does not use any rules file, there is no validation on the EDI data.
 More importantly there is no proper hierarchy data conforming to the EDI implementation guides as you would find in the EDIValidator component.
 There is only one main loop containing all the scrubbed segments and elements that exist in the EDI file.
-This gives developers the flexibility to consume this data however they please
+This gives developers the flexibility to consume this data however they please.

 // Create a new instance of EDIFileScrubber